-Root for your Roots!
+Root for Your Roots!

 A tree is only as healthy as its roots.
 Luckily, Russell Tree Experts offers a variety of root-health services!
 The powerhouse of our root-health services is the air spade.
-This tool, when attached to a powerful air compressor, is capable of removing soil without damaging tree roots.
+This excavating tool, when attached to a powerful air compressor, is capable of removing soil without damaging tree roots.
 (Full disclosure and fun fact: air spading is my very favorite type of tree care to perform!)

 Root Collar Excavation